patterns

 Our work

-The Digital Health and Care Directorate is involved in a wide range of work across health.
+The Digital Health and Care Division is involved in a wide range of work across health.

 Our Strategy